Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy

 \subsection{Research Questions}

-Our goal is to turn the classical rule from a heuristic into a basis for concrete provisioning, guided by the following three questions:\\[3pt] \textbullet\ \textbf{RQ1 (calibrated economics).} Retain the economic view but make it realistic by explicitly modeling host resource usage and first-principles SSD behavior (rather than datasheet peaks).
-How does the break-even interval change under this calibrated model?\\[3pt] \textbullet\ \textbf{RQ2 (constraint-aware refinement).} Add feasibility constraints (i.e., processor I/O submission/completion capacity and application latency targets).
-How do these constraints reshape the break-even interval, and when do they dominate price-only estimates?\\[3pt] \textbullet\ \textbf{RQ3 (platform viability and guidance).} Integrate DRAM bandwidth/capacity limits with the workload’s access-interval profile.
-Can a unified framework fusing \emph{economics}, \emph{workload}, and \emph{hardware constraints} determine viability, identify the economics-optimal configuration, and, when needed, recommend upgrades?\\[3pt] Findings from the preceding questions indicate that the DRAM-flash caching threshold has collapsed into the seconds regime due to the drastic elevation of IOPS/\$ of the storage drives.
-As a result, the long-standing boundary between memory and storage blurs, leading to the following research question:\\[3pt] \textbullet\ \textbf{RQ4 (re-think data-intensive software)}: As the DRAM–flash threshold drops to seconds, how should we re-think the design of data-intensive software, and what principles should steer a re-architecture of data structures, access paths, scheduling, and consistency to deliberately exploit such a new paradigm shift for throughput, efficiency, scalability, and cost?
+Our goal is to turn the classical rule from a heuristic into a basis for concrete and actionable framework, guided by the following three questions:\\[3pt] \textbullet~\textbf{RQ1 (calibrated economics).} Retain the economic view but make it realistic by explicitly modeling host resource usage and first-principles SSD behavior.
+How does the break-even interval change under this calibrated model?\\[3pt] \textbullet~\textbf{RQ2 (constraint-aware refinement).} Add feasibility constraints (i.e., processor I/O capacity and application latency targets).
+How do they reshape the break-even interval, and when do they become the primary constraint?\\[3pt] \textbullet~\textbf{RQ3 (platform viability and guidance).} Integrate DRAM bandwidth/capacity limits and workload’s access-interval profile.
+Can a unified framework fusing \emph{economics}, \emph{workload}, and \emph{hardware constraints} assess viability and optimality, and, when needed, recommend upgrades?\\[3pt] Findings from these questions indicate that the DRAM-flash caching threshold has collapsed into the seconds regime due to the drastic elevation of IOPS/\$ of storage drives.
+As a result, the long-standing boundary between memory and storage has blurred, leading to the following research question:\\[3pt] \textbullet~\textbf{RQ4 (software re-think).} As the DRAM-flash threshold drops to seconds, how should we rethink data-intensive software, and what principles should guide the redesign of data structures, access paths, and scheduling to fully exploit this new regime for throughput, efficiency, scalability, and cost?

 Addressing these four questions shapes the remainder of this paper.
 It establishes a unified economics/feasibility framework with interpretable metrics for provisioning and upgrades, and it opens a principled design-space exploration under seconds-scale DRAM-flash caching.